dterbah/gods/README.md

 This library implements multiple data structures than can be used in many contexts.
 It provides lists, queues, stack and much more !
 Get ready to store and manipulate your data 📊.

 Here are a summary to access to some examples for each structures.
-Be free to access directly to the code in the folder `examples`.

 ![CI](https://github.com/dterbah/gods/actions/workflows/go-test.yml/badge.svg)
 [![codecov](https://codecov.io/gh/dterbah/gods/branch/main/graph/badge.svg)](https://codecov.io/gh/dterbah/gods)